FedericoBruzzone/MyBlog_django/README.md

 # Introduction
 A blog with django

 In this repository there is the implementation in django of a blog.
-It was created to learn thow to use the Django framework in addition to why I would like to open a blog to talk about computer science, music and critical thinking.
+It was created to learn how to use Django framework in addition to why I would like to open a blog to talk about computer science, music and critical thinking.
+The main language for back-end development is python

 ---